CryptoCurrencyCafe/bitcoin-class/project2/overview.md

 `wallet` contains the functions to interface with your pointcoin private keys.
 `pointctl` is the command line interface to interact with the RPC functions within pointcoind and wallet.

+###Overview of this Overview
+1. We will configure `pointcoind` and download the block chain
+2. We will daemonize `pointcoind`
+3. We will configure `wallet`
+4. We will daemonize `wallet`
+5. We will configure `pointctl` and play around with its' functions

 ## pointcoind